Colorado District 8: Yadira Caraveo

 Endorsements: League of Conservation Voters; NRDC; National Education Association, Democratic Majority for Israel, J Street PAC, Jewish Democratic Council of America.

-The Odds: Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rate it as tilting Democratic.
+The odds: The Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rates it as tilting Democratic.
+Cartwright leads Bresnahan in cash on hand by $4.5 M to $1.2M.

 Donations by check can be written to "Cartwright for Congress" and mailed to: